Case for Change

 - The health system supports the proactive engagement of both parents

-- Health professionals are willing and able to support men and women
+- Health practitioners are willing and able to support men and women

 - Both parents are prepared for the transition to parenthood

 - Parents who experience loss, distress, or are struggling with parenthood receive the care they need